Silvesb/anagrams/README.md

 use "server" branch for hosting the frontend and making requests to the endpoints.

+(server branch uses two endpoints, one being [the importer](https://wordbase-importer.onrender.com/) and the other being the [anagram finder](https://anagram-finder.onrender.com/))

 ## Requirements

 - Basic Laravel requirements that can be found here: https://laravel.com/docs/12.x/installation#creating-a-laravel-project / (Composer, PHP, Node, etc.)